 It is also described in more detail in Johannes Schmidt’s 2015 paper, “Reforming the Undergraduate Macroeconomics Curriculum: The Case for a Thorough Treatment of Accounting Relationships” (pdf here) and Fabian Lindner’s 2012 paper “Saving does not finance Investment – Accounting as an Indispensable Guide to Economic Theory” (pdf here).

-Stützel adds one additional concept, “lockstep”.
-If my inflow of means of payment (receipts) is equal to my cash outflow (payments) for a period, my stock of means of payment does not change; if this applies to all economic subjects, inflows and outflows move of means of payment move in lockstep for the whole economy.
+Stützel adds one additional concept, “lockstep”, which is at the core of Schmidt’s paper: if my inflow of means of payment (receipts) is equal to my cash outflow (payments) for a period, my stock of means of payment does not change; if this applies to all economic subjects, inflows and outflows of means of payment move in lockstep for the whole economy.
 If my net lending (increase of net financial assets) equals my net borrowing (decrease of net financial assets) for a period, my stock of net financial assets does not change (i.e. my balance on current account, mostly made up of the balance of trade, is zero).
 If this applies to all economic subjects, net lending and net borrowing are moving in lockstep for the whole economy.
-If there is lockstep both on the level of means of payment and the level of net financial assets, money of any form becomes a neutral numeraire as in the Walrasian tradition.
+If there is lockstep both on the level of means of payment and the level of net financial assets – an empirically highly unlikely special case which can nevertheless be analytically useful – then money of any form becomes a neutral numeraire within a ‘real exchange-‘ or barter economy, as in the Walrasian tradition.

 “The divergence between the real-exchange economics and my desired monetary economics is, however, most marked and perhaps most important when we come to the discussion of the rate of interest and to the relation between the volume of output and the amount of expenditure.